Top 7 Use Cases for Service AI for 2026

 Onboarding new service team members can be time consuming and resource intensive, especially when it comes to equipping them with the knowledge and expertise to handle complex service resolutions.
 Traditional training methods often involve long learning curves, with new hires relying on a mix of documentation, mentorship, and hands-on experience.

 AI-driven solutions can transform onboarding by accelerating knowledge transfer and ensuring that new technicians have immediate access to the information they need.
-Organizations can provide new hires with real-time access to knowledge—from manuals to troubleshooting guides—allowing them to resolve issues as quickly as experienced technicians.
+Organizations can provide new hires with real-time access to knowledge, allowing them to resolve issues as quickly as experienced technicians.

 Service leaders recognize this benefit: In the Service Council’s 2025 report, one in four survey respondents said “Improving frontline employees onboarding and skills” is an urgent challenge to address through their AI and service technology efforts.

-NCR Atleos is a $4.1 billion company that helps banks and retailers deliver self-service banking for consumers.
-NCR Atleos implemented AI-powered Intelligent Search to streamline information access for their field service technicians, enabling them to find precise answers from various data sources and reducing dependency on multiple knowledge platforms.
-That strategy, along with AI-powered guided resolution, “levels the playing field for newly onboarded technicians to be just as successful as a 10-year,” says Bill Girzone, senior vice president of global field services at NCR Atleos.
+NCR Atleos implemented AI-powered resolutions to streamline information access for their field service technicians, enabling them to find precise answers from various data sources and reducing dependency on multiple knowledge platforms.
+That strategy, along with AI-powered guided resolution, “levels the playing field for newly onboarded technicians to be just as successful as a 10-year,” says Bill Girzone, Senior Vice President of global field services.

 6. Parts Reduction